 The RE teams are based in New York, London and India.
-The RE teams in North America and Europe arrange investments in properties with strong cash flows and/or potential for attractive capital gains over a three to five year holding period.
-Several properties are assembled into diversified portfolios that are then placed with the Group's investor base in the Arabian Gulf states and United States, with the Group retaining a small portion as a co-investment.
-Further, the Group also provides its investor base with mezzanine investment opportunities through fund structures, with the Group retaining a small portion as a co-investment.
-The Group also manages investments certain properties throughout the Southeast, Northeast, Midwest and Texas.
-The RE India business currently has two active funds.
-The funds provide structured senior credit within the residential real estate sector.
+The RE teams in North America and Europe arrange investments in properties with strong cash flows and/or potential for attractive capital gains over a three to ten year holding period.
+Several properties are assembled into diversified portfolios that are then placed with the Group's investor base in the Arabian Gulf states and United States.
+Further, the Group also provides its investor base with such diversified investment opportunities through conventional fund structures - the Group retains a small portion as a co-investment.
+The RE India business currently has funds that provide structured senior credit within the residential real estate sector.